Trivialization of the gravitational Green-Schwarz transformation in the non-relativistic limit of string theory: Implications

 In the NR setting, the Green-Schwarz transformations are absorbed by a field redefinition of the Kalb-Ramond field: $\tilde{b} = b + D$, where $D$ is the field redefinition which trivializes the gauge and gravitational GS mechanisms, simultaneously.
 Crucially, the corresponding three-form field strength becomes exact:

 so its Bianchi identity satisfies

 identically, without requiring a nontrivial cancellation between $\mathrm{tr}(F \wedge F)$ and $\mathrm{tr}(R \wedge R)$.
-As a result, the anomaly inflow condition becomes structurally trivial, and no cohomological constraint on gauge or tangent bundles remains.
-This opens up the possibility of previously forbidden compactifications including those with non-matching Chern classes, non-Kähler internal geometries, or background torsion in the NR limit.
+As a result, the anomaly inflow condition may become structurally trivial, and no cohomological constraint on gauge or tangent bundles may remain.
+The results of this paper, together with a complete prove of the Green-Schwarz mechanism, open up the possibility of previously forbidden compactifications including those with non-matching Chern classes, non-Kähler internal geometries, or background torsion in the NR limit.